samira-sites/samira-sites/README.md

 My journey into technology began while I was working as a domestic helper in Kuwait.

 While working full-time, I dedicated my free time to studying IT and web development.
-Through hard work and perseverance, I earned a UK Level 4 Diploma in Information Technology, balancing my studies with my job abroad.
+Through hard work and perseverance, I earned a UK Diploma in Information Technology, balancing my studies with my job abroad.
 This experience strengthened my discipline, time management, patience, and commitment to continuous learning.

 Today, I continue to build real-world projects, expand my knowledge of PHP and Laravel, and create responsive, SEO-friendly websites that help businesses and individuals establish a strong online presence.
 I am committed to continuously improving my skills and delivering practical, high-quality web solutions.